 To me this is also a powerful symbol of creativity, the never-ending challenge of finding adequate means of expressing one's deepest and most inchoate ideas, the intractable reality of words and sounds and colours always thwarting the mind's irascible vision, resisting the brute force of technical skills, always compelling a painful sidelong advance, overturning or reinventing old rules and assumptions.

 Tippett's barbaric-sophisticated music, by turns sublime and grotesque, intensifies the emotional struggle between real and ideal, represented in Yeats' poem by the opposing forces of surging life and dead artifice; this is an approach to the poem I have also tried to adopt.
-The rough-edged, wonky geometry in the painting represents ideal fighting against real, looking like a city forcing itself upon chaos, always at war with its foundations and battling to sustain its corporeal existence.
+The following observations may serve as a starting point for understanding the relationship between the painting and its subject matter, although they are not not intended to supplant the process of listening, looking and contemplating.
+The rough-edged, wonky geometry represents ideal fighting against real, looking like a rigid city forcing itself upon fluidity, always at war with its foundations and battling to sustain its corporeal existence.
 The eye is tempted to construct three-dimensional patterns and shapes, but, as in most of my paintings, all of the compositional elements - shape, colour, shadow, texture - are geared towards frustrating a settled judgement of symmetry or asymmetry, stasis or dynamism.
-The overall impression is intended to resemble a sinister, otherworldly jumble of earthy and quasi-corporeal elements, with muted colour suggestive of a brightly moonlit night.
+The overall impression is intended to resemble an otherworldly jumble of earthy and quasi-corporeal elements, calm carefully balanced with an underlying chaos, with muted colour suggestive of a brightly moonlit night.

 There is a hint of Paul Klee, whose ragged geometrical conglomerations contrast starkly with the bloodless late abstractions of Mondrian, Kandinsky and Malevich (see Mark Cheetham's book The Rhetoric of Purity).
 This is doubly appropriate because Klee was a favourite of Tippett's (in a 1953 letter he reports being "drunk with Klee," which I presume is a reference to the effects of the artist's paintings rather than an unrelated drinking buddy).